kochallibrhm/MathPractice-App/README.md

 # MathPractice-App
-> An Android app that I created for my brother to practice math
+> An Android app that I created for my brother to practice math.
+Choose which operation you want and start practice.
+Generates new questions as long as the answers are correct.

 ## Screencaps within the App